Benndot/Connect-X-Pygame/ReadMe.md

 ## Current State

 The app currently has a basic version of everything leading up to the game itself working.
 Title screen, main menu, pre-game rock-paper-scissors to determine who goes first.
 A pre-game rules screen as well.
-The main menu, while there in appearance, has no working features beyond moving onward to a game at the present moment.
+The main menu is mostly functional, but the symbol selection and replay menus it points to are just placeholders with no functionality.

 The rock-paper-scissors game is complete, and has some fun animated visuals and text.